chris-sanders/docker-mysql/xbmc-mysql/xbmc-import/README.md

 ```

 # Database
-To add previous databases to this image simply place them in the "xbmc" folder before building.
-You can copy the necessary folders out of previous container with the docker cp command.
+To add existing databases to this image place them in the "mysql" folder before building.
+You can copy the necessary folders out of a container with the docker cp command.
 ```
-sudo docker cp <xbmc-mysql-container>:/var/lib/mysql ./xbmc
+sudo docker cp <xbmc-mysql-container>:/var/lib/mysql ./mysql
 ```
 Only the MyVideos* and MyMusic* databases are needed, you can delete the other files before building to save space.
 This image will preserve the default xbmc-mysql settings from the source image so deleting extra files are not required.